 How does your business interact with customers?
 Do you still use a phone-only helpline?
 Are you flooded with emails?
 How many employees are dedicated to answering those calls and emails?
 If you don’t employ enough staff for the task, you could wind up with some seriously frustrated customers.

 That is one of the many reasons why so many businesses are opting to deploy AI chatbots.
 And fortunately, most java developers are familiar with the creation and implementation of these tools.
 But why should your company opt to go this route?
 Let’s examine why an AI chatbot might or might not be a good fit for your business.
+But why should your company opt to go this route?
+First, you should understand the and then decide if it is a good fit for your business

 What is an AI Chatbot?